Havorahq/encode-hackathon-smart-contracts/README.md

 # encode-hackathon-smart-contracts
-This repository contains all the smart contracts implemented for the encode light link hackathon
+This repository contains all the smart contracts implemented for the encode lightlink hackathon